Acupuncture for Hypothyroidism in London: Supporting Energy and Metabolism Naturally

 • Irregular heart rhythm reflecting emotional strain or nervous fatigue

-This allows for a personalised treatment plan that restores warmth, supports hormonal balance, and strengthens energy flow throughout the body.
+This allows for a personalised treatment plan that restores warmth, supports hormonal balance, and strengthens functions and vitality throughout the body.

 How Acupuncture Supports Thyroid Function and Energy